- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 Public education in Thailand is free for Thai nationals.
-To be considered a Thai national, the child must have at least one Thai parent and their birth must have been registered in Thailand.
-Schools will ask for proof of this in the form of a birth certificate.
+To be considered a Thai national, the child must have at least one Thai parent.
 Children who don't meet these requirements aren’t usually eligible for free public education in Thailand, meaning the family will have to pay tuition fees.

-For families who plan to live in Thailand long-term, these private bilingual schools may be the best option.
-They offer an opportunity for children to develop closer links to Thai culture and society while still allowing access to a higher standard of education, extra-curricular activities, and facilities which are usually associated with private schools.
+For families who plan to live in Thailand long term, English Programme schools may be the best option.
+They offer an opportunity for children to develop closer links to Thai culture and society while still allowing access to a bilingual education.

 International schools in Thailand

 Many expats choose to send their children to international schools in Thailand.
 These schools teach in a language and style familiar to children and allow for continuity by providing Western curricula.
-International schools predominantly teach in English, however, there are some international schools for expats of non-Western origin.
+International schools predominantly teach in English, though there are also international schools teaching the programmes of countries such as France and Germany.

-All of these institutions are accredited by external bodies, and it follows that both learning standards and the criteria for hiring teachers are high.
-Many Thai families prefer to send their children to these schools, and as a result, it's normal for their student bodies to consist primarily of locals.
+All of these institutions are accredited by external bodies, and it follows that both learning standards and the criteria for hiring teachers are generally high.
+Many Thai families prefer to send their children to these schools.

-These schools are also almost always well-financed, boast modern facilities, small class sizes and an impressive range of extra-curricular activities.
+These schools are also almost always well financed, boasting modern facilities, small class sizes and an impressive range of extra-curricular activities.
 This does come at a price, though, with international school fees being notoriously high.